From Metrics to Momentum: Driving Business Growth with HR Analytics

 Selecting Relevant Metrics Aligned With Organizational Goals

-One of the foundational elements we explored was the election of relevant metrics that align with your organizational goals.
+One of the foundational elements that the most data-driven HR leaders focus on is the election of relevant metrics that align with your organizational goals.
 It’s essential to identify what truly matters to your business objectives so you can manipulate those levers to achieve better outcomes.

 Choosing the right information to focus on will help you achieve a strong return on investment and affect meaningful change.
 For instance, let’s say that reducing employee turnover is one of your top priorities.
 Metrics related to retention rates, employee satisfaction, and engagement should be front and center.

-Our panel also discussed the value of aligning HR metrics with broader business goals.
-Ken Clar emphasized that “many organizations are data rich but information poor.”
+The value of aligning HR metrics with broader business goal cannot be overstated.
+In chatting with Ken Clar, director of workforce intelligence at Ansys, he emphasized that “many organizations are data rich but information poor.”

 The analytics process should focus on giving business leaders relevant insights, not simply bombarding them with data points.
 Clar put it best, saying, “If we start with metrics from the HR side of things, we run the risk of disenfranchising our business leaders.
 Instead, start with the business priorities and metrics, and go from there.”